 The pliers, while really small, still help a lot when it comes to pull small things like nails or staples out of something.
 I used it for tightening nuts on screws, too.

-The Leathermans tweezers can be removed from the body and can be used as a makeshift tick remover or to pull splinters out of your fingers.
+You can remove tweezers from the Leatherman Style PS from the body and use them as a makeshift tick remover or to pull splinters out of your fingers.
 They are a bit bendy but way better than nothing.

 The nailfile won’t help with your manicure but it’s quite handy when you ripped of part of a finger nail or broke the nail.
 Of course you’re not restricted to nails but you can use it to sharpen a pencil or smoothen edges on plastic pieces.
 You can’t use it a as a makeshift saw because its edges are blunt.

-The scissors are short but quite tough.
+The scissors on the Leatherman Style PS are short but quite tough.
 I used them for opening blister packages, cutting paper (for small notes) or even removing a broken part of a fingernail which I then smoothed out with the nailfile.
 The scissors are really handy for cutting band aids on the go, too.
 I know, you can always cut them with a knife, but the scissors give you a cleaner cut which helps with not getting stuck and pulling off the band aid.

 I used to carry one of those in my EDC pouch and one on my keychain.
 Unfortunately I just relied on it being legal on planes and both of them got confiscated at the Maldives airport.
-I had to learn the hard way that Maldive law prohibits any multitool from being carried when boarding a plane not only those with a blade.
-By now I have a Style PS again and put it into my EDC pouch.
+I had to learn the hard way that Maldive law say it’s illegal to carry any multitool when boarding a plane not only those with a blade.
+By now I have a Leatherman Style PS again and put it into my EDC pouch.
 I reorganized my keychain and so I don’t want a multitool there anymore.